nurzhannogerbek/telegram-request-manager/README.md

      - `Language`: Language preference of the user.
      - `Current Question Index`: Index of the current question in the questionnaire.
      - `Responses`: JSON representation of responses.
-     - `Last Question`: Text of the last question sent to the user.

 ## Environment Variables